symfony/symfony/src/Symfony/Component/Notifier/Bridge/FreeMobile/README.md

 -----------

 ```
-FREE_MOBILE_DSN=freemobile://LOGIN:PASSWORD@default?phone=PHONE
+FREE_MOBILE_DSN=freemobile://LOGIN:API_KEY@default?phone=PHONE
 ```

 where:
  - `LOGIN` is your Free Mobile login
- - `PASSWORD` is the token displayed in your account
+ - `API_KEY` is the API key displayed in your account
  - `PHONE` is your Free Mobile phone number

-See your account info at https://mobile.free.fr/moncompte/index.php?page=options
+See your account info at https://mobile.free.fr/account/mes-options/notifications-sms

 Resources
 ---------